will0n/LisponListDownload/README.md

 Use "aria2 --input-file=FILE" to download these audios.

-The default OUTPUT name is __download.txt__, and the default DIR name is title of the list.
+The default FILE name is __download.txt__, and the default DIR name is title of the list.